 A: The sales closing dates for the policy are the last Friday that is a business day for each of the twelve calendar months.
 The application must be completed and filed not later than the sales closing date of the initial insurance period for which coverage is requested.
-Coverage for the milk described in the application will not be provided unless the insurance company receives and accepts a completed application and a target marketing report, premium is paid in full, and the insurance company sends the producer a written summary of insurance.
+Coverage for the milk described in the application will not be provided unless the insurance company receives and accepts a completed application and a target marketing report, and the insurance company sends the producer a written summary of insurance.